varnishcache/varnish-cache/doc/sphinx/phk/503aroundtheworld.rst

 The 503's heard around the world
 ================================

-Yesterday, may 8th 2021, for about an hour, the world saw things like:
+Yesterday, june 8th 2021, for about an hour, the world saw things like:

 .. image:: fastly_503.png